Aks-Dmv/vqa_hierarchical_attention/README.md

 At this point, you should be able to train you network.
 You implementation in `student_code/experiment_runner_base.py` for Task 2 should be directly reusable for Task 3.

 **3.5 Similar to question 2.10, describe anything special about your implementation in the report.
 Include your figures of training loss and validation accuracy.
 Compare the performance of co-attention network to the simple baseline.**

-## Task 4: Custom Network  (20 bonus points)

-Brainstorm some ideas for improvements to existing methods or novel ways to approach the problem.

-For 10 extra points, pick at least one method and try it out.
-It's okay if it doesn't beat the baselines, we're looking for creativity here; not all interesting ideas work out.

-**4.1 List a few ideas you think of (at least 3, the more the better).**

-**(bonus) 4.2 Implementing at least one of the ideas.
-If you tweak one of your existing implementations, please copy the network to a new, clearly named file before changing it.
-Include the training loss and test accuracy graphs for your idea.**